Meet Your Therapist

 In other words:

-An MFT helps you understand not just what is happy ening, but also why, and how to create lasting change in the relationships that matter most.
+An MFT helps you understand not just what is happening, but also why, and how to create lasting change in the relationships that matter most.